 Who’s shopping resale?

 Both women and men turn to resale clothing at Uptown Cheapskate.
 Although thrifting has traditionally been considered a female-focused activity, resale clothing is applicable to and appreciated by men across the nation.
-T-shirts and sneakers are particularly popular with men.
+A return to prominence of vintage apparel and an ever-growing thirst for unique sneakers has made Uptown a go-to source for fashion-conscious men.

-Resale’s popularity spans generations, as well.
+Resale’s popularity spans generations as well.
 It’s clear young buyers are leading the resale clothing trend.
-ThredUp’s 2021 Resale Report indicated Millennials and Gen Zers are secondhand’s largest demographic, with 40% of each age group surveyed having purchased secondhand apparel, footwear or accessories.
-The report states 32% of Gen Xers, and even 16% of Baby Boomers have explored secondhand clothing as well.
+ThredUp’s 2024 Resale Report indicated Millennials and Gen Z are secondhand’s largest demographic, with 65% of people in these age groups surveyed having purchased secondhand apparel, footwear or accessories.
+But the report states 52% of all consumers have shopped secondhand clothing, indicating a growing interest within Gen X parents and even baby boomers.
 Parents, in particular Gen X and Millennials, are driving growth by turning to resale clothing for their children.

 In addition, traditional income demographics for resale are changing.
 Thrifting was once correlated with low-income earners, but research indicates this is no longer true, as middle-income earners are also likely to shop secondhand, meaning there’s a large middle-class market for resale clothing.